 It is a fine line, and putting our heads in the sand, ostrich like, will not do.

-Looking for a small beekeeper whom you can trust and who's honey has the pollen from your own neighbourhood is the only solution.
+Look for a small beekeeper whom you can trust and who's honey has the pollen from your own neighbourhood; it's the only solution.

 Honey keeps indefinitely so buying a year's worth at harvest time is the way to go.
 Expect to pay more for a premium product, though oddly it takes less work and energy than the highly-processed stuff.

 The modified Banting diet is the better way of going about losing weight without exposing you to increased risk of other diseases; it enables you to avoid the artificial sweetener side-effects.

 Folk are desperate to lose weight; they'll try anything, notwithstanding that only 5 percent have actually lost their obesity one year later; in fact many are actually heavier.
 That's one of the problems with saccharine; it actually contributes to the disease.